trnnick/TStools/README.md

 The package now depends on Rcpp and RcppArmadillo, which will be installed automatically.

-However Mac OS users need to install gfortran libraries in order to use Rcpp.
+However Mac OS users may need to install gfortran libraries in order to use Rcpp.
 Follow the link for the instructions: http://www.thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/